mikanikos/Features-of-Lies/README.md

 # Research Question

-- Which statements within the dataset are most prevalent for determining truthfulness.
+- Which statements within the dataset are most prevalent for determining truthfulness?

 - Which topics contain the most lies?